 Way #4 – Destroys Bacteria & Viruses

-Spirulina has an antimicrobial property that limits the growth of pathogenic yeasts and bacteria.
+Spirulina has an antimicrobial effect that limits the growth of pathogenic yeasts and bacteria.
 It can oxygenate your blood, and the chlorophyll is good for its cleansing.
 It has been shown to keep the candida yeast infection under control by creating an environment of healthy bacteria to grow in your guts.

 One of the main and most powerful effects is its ability to inactivate the virus that results in the AIDS.
 It helps with the symptoms that many patients have to endure for the treatment of AIDS disease as well.